 Many studies show the harmful effects of exposing children to violence in television shows, computer games, music and movies.
 Violence in media promotes aggressive behavior, nightmares and fear of being harmed.
 Most of it minimizes the consequences of violent actions.
 The review of evidence by experts at the American Academy of Pediatrics confirms that “…media violence is one of the causes of real-life violence and aggression.”
 Pediatrics 2009;124;1495

 Water play offers wonderful developmental learning opportunities.
 However, early educators must control the risks of drowning and spread of infection from contaminated water.
 It takes less than 30 seconds for a young child to begin to drown.
 More than 250 children less than 5 years of age drown each year.
 The American Academy of Pediatrics (AAP) recommends that most children age 4 and older should learn to swim.
 Children between 1 and 4 years of age may benefit from formal swimming lessons.
 However, nobody should rely on a child’s swimming skills to become less vigilant about supervising a child in the water.
 To learn more about how to reduce the risk of drowning, go to the websites of the Consumer Product Safety Commission at www.cpsc.gov and the AAP at www.aap.org.
 Search for “drowning” on both sites.
 Preventing bad germs from spreading through contact with water requires vigilance too.
-Early learning practitioners must pay attention to controlling both of these risks.
+Early care and education providers must pay attention to controlling both of these risks.